Protocol Buffers - repeated

 }

-Now our message class contains a list for snacks.
-Note that although we have a string list, we can as well have number, Boolean, custom data type list.
+Now our message class contains an repeated attribute.
+Note that although we have a string repeated, we can as well have number, bool, custom data type list.
+It also has a position which is what Protobuf uses while serialization and deserialization.
+Each attribute of a member needs to have a unique number assigned.

 To use Protobuf, we will now have to use protoc binary to create the required classes from this ".proto" file.
 Let us see how to do that −